gabigf/scheduler/README.md

 ## Getting started

-Create a new repository using this repository as a template.
+-Create a new repository using this repository as a template.
-Clone your repository onto your local device.
+-Clone your repository onto your local device.
-Install dependencies using the `npm install` command.
+-Install dependencies using the `npm install` command.
-Start the web server using the `npm start` command.
+-Start the web server using the `npm start` command.
 The app will be served at http://localhost:8080/.
-You will need to run the scheduler api simultaniously on a different terminal** Go to http://localhost:8080/ in your browser.
+-You will need to run the scheduler api simultaniously on a different terminal** -Go to http://localhost:8080/ in your browser.

 ## To run the Jest Test Framework